-“Candidacy” is the process of preparation and formation leading to the ordained Ministry of Word and Sacrament or the commissioned Ministry of Word and Service.
-If you have any questions about candidacy, please contact Deacon Susan Marone, Associate to the Bishop at 605-274-4022 or Crystal McCormick, Candidacy and Mobility Office Coordinator at 605-274-4024.
+“Candidacy” is the process of preparation and formation leading to the ordained Ministry of Word and Sacrament or Ministry of Word and Service.
+If you have any questions about candidacy, please contact Rev. Renee Splichal Larson, Associate to the Bishop at 605-274-4022 or Crystal McCormick, Candidacy and Mobility Office Coordinator at 605-274-4024.

 Introduction to Candidacy in the ELCA

 Candidacy in the Evangelical Lutheran Church in America is the churchwide process of preparation and formation leading to approval for the public ministries of this church: commissioned deacon, or ordained pastor.
 Candidacy invites an active partnership of candidate, congregation, synod, seminary, and the Division for Ministry.
 The South Dakota Synod and the Candidacy Committee will walk beside you during your journey through Candidacy.

 The ELCA recognizes the emergence of a renewed emphasis upon God’s mission in the world in the 21st century.
 Christians enter into partnership with God’s work in the world through baptism into the body of Christ.
 Every faith community is part of a mission field that requires a common understanding that every congregation is a mission center in which rostered ministers are called to equip through Word, Sacrament and service every baptized Christian to be an ambassador for God’s mission in the world.

 - Let your pastor or deacon know that you are feeling called to ministry in the ELCA.